 This document explains the state of debugging tools support in the Rust compiler (rustc).
-The document gives an overview of debugging tools like GDB, LLDB etc. and infrastructure around Rust compiler to debug Rust code.
-If you want to learn how to debug the Rust compiler itself, then you must see Debugging the Compiler page.
+It gives an overview of GDB, LLDB, WinDbg/CDB, as well as infrastructure around Rust compiler to debug Rust code.
+If you want to learn how to debug the Rust compiler itself, see Debugging the Compiler.

-The material is gathered from YouTube video Tom Tromey discusses debugging support in rustc.
+The material is gathered from the video, Tom Tromey discusses debugging support in rustc.

 According to Wikipedia